roomPick Your Location keyboard_arrow_right

 • Eliminate rodent nesting materials.
 This includes paper and paper products (e.g., paper towels, toilet paper), cardboard, and clothing.

-• Don’t forget non-food items.
-Besides edible food, remove flavored and sweetened contents like toothpaste or sugar packets that are tasty to bugs and rodents.
+• Remember non-food items.
+In addition to removing perishable food, take out flavored and sweetened items such as toothpaste or sugar packets that might attract bugs and rodents.

 Step #3: Remove All Water and Use Antifreeze

-Like your home plumbing, you want to protect water lines from costly repairs resulting from frozen pipes.
-Lucky for you, there are several brands of antifreeze designed specifically for winterizing your RV.
-Before you can add it, you need to remove all freshwater and wastewater from tanks and lines:
+Like safeguarding your home plumbing, it's essential to shield water lines from potentially expensive repairs caused by frozen pipes.
+Fortunately, there are various brands of antifreeze tailored for winterizing your RV.
+Before application, ensure to eliminate all freshwater and wastewater from tanks and lines.

-• Empty all water tanks, checking the shower drain, toilet, or water heater for accumulation.
+• Drain all water tanks, inspecting the shower drain, toilet, and water heater for any accumulation.

 • Pump out remaining water by attaching an RV blowout plug, opening all faucets and drains, and then pumping compressed air to clear all water lines.
 Here’s a great guide for winterizing your RV’s water system.